-As understood by the OHRC, gender identity is each person's internal and individual experience of gender.
+Gender identity is each person's internal and individual experience of gender.
 It is their sense of being a woman, a man, both, neither, or anywhere along or outside the gender spectrum.
-A person's gender identity may be the same as or different from their birthassigned sex.
+A person's gender identity may be the same as or different from their birth-assigned sex.
 Gender identity is fundamentally different from a person's sexual orientation, which instead relates to the person with whom someone shares their body, heart, and life.